Last Updated on November 17, 2022

 Solar and wind power are just a few (though, by far the most common): There’s also water and geothermal power to consider.

-Here’s how to cut down on fossil fuels:
+here’s how to cut down on fossil fuels and sources of carbon:

 1. Install solar panels on your roof: This is the most expensive option, but a good one if you feel you can make the investment.